Apply for a Carbon Control Systems Trading License in Dubai

 Companies requiring a re-export hub with favourable customs treatment and world-class logistics connectivity

-Licence Requirements and Compliance Obligations
+License Requirements and Compliance Obligations

-Establishing a Carbon Control Systems Trading Licence at Dubai South Business Hub Free Zone involves meeting standard free zone trading conditions.
+Establishing a Carbon Control Systems Trading License at Dubai South Business Hub Free Zone involves meeting standard free zone trading conditions.
 These include maintaining a registered address within the free zone, registering a valid trade name, and preparing a memorandum of association as part of the incorporation process.

 A physical warehouse is not mandatory at the entry level.
 Dubai South offers flexi-desk and virtual office packages, making it accessible for leaner business models and startups.
-Goods traded under this licence are subject to UAE customs regulations, and any re-exports require standard Dubai Customs documentation, including certificates of origin where applicable.
+Goods traded under this license are subject to UAE customs regulations, and any re-exports require standard Dubai Customs documentation, including certificates of origin where applicable.

-Licence holders must renew annually and remain compliant with UAE Federal commercial registration requirements.
+License holders must renew annually and remain compliant with UAE Federal commercial registration requirements.
 Importantly, no specific sector regulator approval is required for general carbon control systems trading, provided the equipment is non-hazardous and falls within standard commercial goods classifications.

-The typical all-in first-year cost for a Dubai South free zone trading licence ranges from AED 12,000 to AED 25,000, depending on the office package selected.
+The typical all-in first-year cost for a Dubai South free zone trading license ranges from AED 12,000 to AED 25,000, depending on the office package selected.
 This makes it one of the more accessible free zone options in the UAE for environmental technology traders.
 The process is straightforward and can be completed within two weeks.

 Step 1: Reserve your trade name and select Activity Code 4773.58 via the Dubai South Business Hub portal